Toll rises to 35 in car bombing outside Benghazi mosque

-BENGHAZI, Libya (Reuters) - The toll from a twin car bombing at a mosque in Libya’s eastern city of Benghazi rose to 35 on Wednesday, medical officials said, one of the highest from a single attack since Libya slid into turmoil after a 2011 uprising.
+BENGHAZI, Libya (Reuters) - The toll from a twin car bombing at a mosque in the eastern Libyan city of Benghazi rose to 35 on Wednesday, medics said, one of the highest from a single attack since Libya slid into turmoil after a 2011 uprising.

+The first blast on Tuesday evening hit worshippers leaving the large Bayaat al-Radwan mosque in Benghazi’s central Al Salmani district.

-On Wednesday, the scene of the blasts was strewn with scraps of clothing and victims’ possessions, and the stench of dead bodies hung in the air.
+On Wednesday, the site of the bombings was strewn with scraps of clothing and victims’ possessions, and the stench of blood hung in the air.

 Surrounding buildings had their windows blown out and about 15 vehicles, including a firefighters’ vehicle that had arrived to deal with the first explosion, were destroyed.

-“I was present for the second blast and there was an ambulance between us and the explosion,” said Yassin Farouk, a local shopkeeper who had been praying in the mosque and was one of the first to leave.
+“I was there for the second blast and there was an ambulance between us and the explosion,” said Yassin Farouk, a shopkeeper who had been praying in the mosque and was one of the first to leave.
 “The explosion was very powerful and we survived it by a miracle.”

-Benghazi is controlled by the Libyan National Army (LNA), which is led by eastern-based commander Khalifa Haftar and was battling Islamists and other opponents in the port city until late last year.
+Benghazi is controlled by the Libyan National Army (LNA), led by eastern-based commander Khalifa Haftar.
+It was battling Islamists including some linked to Islamic State and al Qaeda, as well as other opponents until late last year in the Mediterranean port city.

+Marae al-Houti, an LNA special forces commander, blamed “terrorists defeated in battle, using this wicked method”.

+“There are terrorist sleeper cells and they will be arrested soon,” he told Reuters.

-Haftar, a possible contender in national elections that could be held by the end of the year, has built his reputation on delivering stability in Benghazi and beyond, promising to halt the chaos that developed after a Nato-backed uprising ended Muammar Gaddafi’s long rule nearly seven years ago.
+Haftar, a possible contender in national elections that could be held by the end of 2018, has built his reputation on delivering stability in Benghazi and beyond, promising to halt the chaos that developed after a NATO-backed uprising ended Muammar Gaddafi’s long rule nearly seven years ago.

 Haftar launched his military campaign in Benghazi in May 2014, in response to a series of bombings and assassinations blamed on Islamist militants.